 For an introductory brief which covers the local Science and Innovation landscape, UK priorities and successes in Denmark, read the UK Science and Innovation Network Country Snapshot.

-To promote international collaboration the Department for Business, Innovation and Skills and the Foreign & Commonwealth Office jointly fund the UK Science and Innovation Network (SIN), based in 28 countries around the world.
+To promote international collaboration the Department for Business, Innovation and Skills and the Foreign & Commonwealth Office jointly fund the UK Science and Innovation Network (SIN), based in over 40 countries around the world.

 SIN Denmark exists to facilitate policy exchange between the UK and Denmark, and to stimulate collaborative partnerships between the two countries – particularly focussing on Horizon 2020 matchmaking.